‘More complaints than ever before about cancelled De Lijn buses,’ says Flemish Ombudsman

 Wednesday, 09 October 2019

-De Lijn will strike across the country on Thursday.
+De Lijn will ban cash payments.
 Credit: Wikicommons

 Never before have so many complaints about cancelled De Lijn buses been received, according to Bart Weekers, the Flemish Ombudsman.